 Brilliant Industries uses several 60 W light bulbs from its inventory when moving into the new south warehouse.
 So it writes them off to a Repairs and maintenance expense account:

 The procedure would have been identical if those light bulbs had been broken during the move, but a different expense account might have been chosen.
-The Inventory Quantity Movement report reflects the adjustment:
+The Inventory Quantity Summary report reflects the adjustment:

-The Inventory Value Movement report likewise shows an adjustment to value and average cost.
+The Inventory Value Summary report likewise shows an adjustment to value and average cost.
 And the Inventory Quantity by Location report shows a reduction in quantity on hand at the south warehouse.

 Additionally, expense accounts are typically created to collect non-inventory costs of production orders, write-off expenses for advertising, breakage and loss, and internal consumption.

 Brilliant Industries’ Balance Sheet and Profit and Loss Statement for the year encompassing all example transactions in the three parts of this Guide are shown below.
+(The business began the year with 10,000 in the bank.
+Zero balances are suppressed.
+Accrual basis accounting is selected.)
 For purposes of illustration, no other transactions are included:

 If cash basis accounting is employed, inventory transactions on open sales and purchase invoices are ignored.
 This can result in large differences between the main financial statements and inventory reports, making it very difficult to reconcile and verify accounting records.
 A more complete and accurate representation of business position and performance is provided by accrual basis accounting.
 For this reason, most accountants strongly prefer accrual basis accounting.
 And in some tax jurisdictions, companies selling inventory are legally required to use it.